 - Early slot timestamps missing (~38 million slots)

-– Transactions before slot ~38 million lack precise timestamps – Without timestamps, you can’t calculate contemporaneous fair market value – Tax reporting requires FMV at time of receipt — guessing violates IRS requirements
+Transactions before slot ~38 million lack precise timestamps.
+Without timestamps, you can’t calculate contemporaneous fair market value, and tax reporting requires FMV at time of receipt.
+Guessing violates IRS requirements. - Compressed transaction data

-– Solana’s state compression means multiple events (staking reward + MEV tip + transaction fee) can appear as a single on-chain transaction – Generic blockchain explorers show one line item – Accounting requires breaking this into separate income classifications (ordinary income vs capital gain treatment varies)
+Solana’s state compression means multiple events (staking reward + MEV tip + transaction fee) can appear as a single on-chain transaction.
+Generic blockchain explorers show one line item, but accounting requires breaking this into separate income classifications. - Rent-exempt minimum balances

-– Solana accounts require minimum SOL balance to remain active (currently 0.00203928 SOL for SPL token accounts) – This rent is NOT income — it’s a deposit that returns when the account closes – Generic tools classify rent deposits as “received tokens” → incorrect income reporting
+Solana accounts require minimum SOL balance to remain active (currently 0.00203928 SOL for SPL token accounts).
+This rent is not income, it’s a deposit that returns when the account closes.
+Generic tools often classify rent deposits as received tokens, which creates incorrect income reporting. - SPL token mechanics

-– Wrapped tokens, associated token accounts, and program-derived addresses create “transfers” that aren’t taxable events – A validator moving SOL from vote account → identity account → withdrawal wallet looks like 3 transactions but is actually internal accounting – Misclassifying internal moves as taxable sales creates phantom tax liability
+Wrapped tokens, associated token accounts, and program-derived addresses create transfers that aren’t taxable events.
+A validator moving SOL from vote account to identity account to withdrawal wallet can look like three transactions but is actually internal accounting.
+Misclassifying internal moves as taxable sales creates phantom tax liability. - Epoch-based reward distribution

 The result: A Solana validator processing 150 SOL in annual rewards (~$35,000 at $230/SOL) might generate 50,000+ transactions that require Solana-specific interpretation to classify correctly.